DMRobertson/thompsons_v/docs/introduction.rst

 	Once pip is installed, navigate to the project directory and run

-		``pip -r requirements.txt``
+		``pip install -r requirements.txt``

 	(possibly you may need to use ``pip3``).
 This should do all the hard work for you.

 	Direct installation:
-		If you would prefer not to install ``pip``, you may install the prerequesits directly.
+		If you would prefer not to install ``pip``, you may install the prerequisites directly.
 There is only one major Python package required to run the program: `NetworkX <https://networkx.github.io/>`_, a library for working with graphs in Python.
 This may be available in Linux repositories, e.g. `Ubuntu <http://packages.ubuntu.com/search?keywords=python3-networkx&searchon=names>`_.

 		This documentation is built using `Sphinx <http://sphinx-doc.org/>`_.
 If you wish to build it yourself, or run the test suite, you must install Sphinx also.
 Again, consider checking Linux repositories e.g. `in Ubuntu <http://packages.ubuntu.com/search?suite=default&section=all&arch=any&keywords=python3-sphinx&searchon=names>`_.